 4. Combination

-Winter is tricky for combination skin, as it makes dry zones dryer and oil zones oilier.
-Therefore, you are better off with a lightweight moisturizer, and gentle exfoliation.
+Winter is tricky for combination skin, making dry zones dryer and oil zones oilier.
+Therefore, you are better off with a lightweight moisturizer and gentle exfoliation.
 Use a balanced cleanser (Philosophy Purity Made Simple Cleanser) as it moisturizes according to different skin zones, exfoliate once a week (use Neutrogena Hydro Boost Water Gel, and Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant) and protect it with sunscreen.

 5. Sensitive

 People with sensitive skin get the worst of it.
-Be it redness, irritation or flare-ups, you get all of these issues at once.
-This is why we recommend Fragrance-free products, with soothing ingredients like aloe vera and use mineral sunscreens.
-Before careful with everything, even if you need to remove hair.
-We recommend you use IPL for smooth hair removal, try looking at wide array of at home hair removal devices.
+Be it redness, irritation, or flare-ups, you get all of these issues at once.
+This is why we recommend fragrance-free products with soothing ingredients like aloe vera and mineral sunscreens.
+Before, be careful with everything, even if you need to remove hair.
+We recommend you use IPL for smooth hair removal; try looking at a wide array of at-home hair removal devices.

 We recommend a gentle cleanser (Aveeno Ultra-Calming Foaming Cleanser), and follow with a calming moisturizer (try the combo of Eucerin Redness Relief Night Crème and EltaMD UV Physical Broad-Spectrum SPF 41), just avoid any harsh exfoliants and go for a mineral sunscreen.